 The Visualizer enables you to present your response data in ways that help to make sense of it.
 You can use this to model and highlight the information that’s relevant to your project, instead of having to read through raw response data.
 When you share a Postman Collection, other people on your team can also understand your visualizations within the context of each request.

-For an example of the Visualizer in action, open the following collection in Postman:
+To see an example of the Visualizer in action, click Run in Postman and fork the collection in Postman:

 In the first request, the example endpoint responds with a list of names and email addresses with the following JSON response body structure: